ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 extremely popular in the other communities (like Clojure and Haskell) are still so little used in Java world.

-Ever since Java got `Lambdas`, `Streams` and default methods in `Interfaces`, it actually became much more enjoyable language to use.
+Ever since Java got `Lambdas`, `Streams` and default method implementations in `Interfaces`, it actually became much more enjoyable language to use.
 It should have also changed ways people write their code, although this process is much slower than I would have expected.

-`Lambdas` allowed us to pass anonymous functions with captured context in order to avoid creating class for every single possible clause where variables escape the context.
+`Lambdas` allowed us to pass anonymous functions in order to avoid creating a class for every single possible clause where variables escape the context.
 They also allow to think of operations in terms of small, atomic pieces that can be combined, passed around, reused and referenced.

 In this post I’ll try to examine the question of lockless concurrency in Java - an extremely useful, yet shamefully overlooked topic.